Spoilt for choice, investors get picky on European IPOs

 LONDON Spoilt for choice as companies rush to list their shares in Europe, investors are getting more choosy over where they park their money and are turning away from businesses with the most questionable valuations.

-The cancelled listings are making investors more cautious and reining in price expectations for major listings such as British discount retailer B&M (IPO-BMRL.L) and bank TSB, which want to sell their shares before the European summer holidays in case a so-called "IPO window" slams shut.
+The canceled listings are making investors more cautious and reining in price expectations for major listings such as British discount retailer B&M and bank TSB, which want to sell their shares before the European summer holidays in case a so-called "IPO window" slams shut.

 That window opened last year as an improving European economic outlook and cheap money released by central banks since the financial crisis drove big gains in European stock markets.